Christian Education Offerings

 2) Children's classes meets in the Parish Hall classroom (nearest the staircase by the nursery) at 9:15 AM.

-Tuesday Morning Class - Deacon's Bible Study meets every Tuesday at 11 AM in the Admin Building.
+Tuesday Morning Class - Priest's Bible Study meets every Tuesday at 11 AM in the Admin Building.

 Morning Prayer- Meets in the church every Wednesday, Thursday, and Friday at 9:30 AM.